smartytwiti/jaguarDb/README.md

 The goal is to provide a quick and dirty way of storing information for small prototypes and unit testing.
 Do not use this to power your web site or the next eBay.

 The API mimics MongoDB’s API to allow for easy migration of applications using jaguarDb to a real database.
-Also, the fact the MongoDB has a kickass API makes it an great model to follow.
+Also, the fact the MongoDB has a kickass API makes it a great model to follow.

 This database does not support transactions or any of the ACID properties.
 In fact you should not even consider it a database.
 It's basically a glorified wrapper around JSON.stringfy and JSON.parse tailored to mimic a database.